iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration.md

 - **Regular Maintenance:** Parts of these machine are frequently disassembled for maintenance.
-It is preferred that any sensors should be as non-intrusive as possible during these manipulation while also maintaining consistent location and orientation.
+It is preferred that any sensors should be as non-intrusive as possible during these manipulations while also maintaining consistent location and orientation.
 This stability improves the accuracy of the machine learning algorithms, as discussed later in this post.

-Given the challenges of monitoring shaker machines, the customer opted for wireless sensors to avoid issues related to cable and connector fatigue.
-In addition, to ensure that regular maintenance tasks could be performed without disturbing the sensors, they were installed 40 cm away from the ideal location.
+Given the challenges of monitoring shaker machines, the customer here opted for wireless sensors to avoid the above issues.
+The downside of course is that batteries need to be replaced every 20-50,000 measurements.
+Also, to ensure that routine maintenance tasks can be performed without disturbing the sensors, they were installed 40 cm away from the ideal location.
 This placement on the machine frame, rather than directly on the motor and drive train, reduces the sensitivity to high-frequency bearing faults but ensures consistent data collection over a long period, even after part replacements.

 Other factors that need to be considered include: